omm-prakash/OPS-Mart/README.md

 # OPS Mart
 This repository contains the source code for an E-commerce application.
-The application is built using Flask for the backend and Vue JS for front end.
+The application is built using Flask for the backend and Vue JS for the front end.
 The app is a comprehensive multi-user platform designed for efficient grocery shopping.
 Users can sign up, buy products across various categories, and enjoy role-based access control.
 With features like category and product management, background jobs, reporting, and alert functionalities, the app ensures a seamless and secure experience for customers, administrators, and store managers alike.

 ## Table of Contents
 - [Tech](#tech)